snap-stanford/ogb-web/_docs/leaderboard/leader_overview.md

     - **Please provide enough instruction so that your results are easily reproducible.**
 - **Paper**: The original paper describing the method (arXiv link is recommended. paper needs not be peer-reviewed).
 - **#Params**: The number of parameters of your model, which can be calculated by `sum(p.numel() for p in model.parameters())`.
 If you use multi-stage training (e.g., apply node2vec and then MLP), please sum up all the parameters (both node2vec and MLP parameters).
+- **Tuned hyper-parameters**: Please kindly disclose all the hyper-parameters you tuned, and how much you tuned for each of them.
+Please follow the following form: `"lr: [0.001*, 0.01], num_layers: [4*,5], hidden_channels: [128, 256*], dropout: [0*, 0.5], epochs: early-stop*"`, where the asterisks (\*) denote the hyper-parameters you eventually selected (based on validation performance) to report the test performance.
+This information will not appear in the leaderboard for the time being, but it will be precious for us to improve OGB and reproducibility.
 - **Hardware**: The hardware (primarily for GPU) used for the experiments, e.g., GeForce RTX 2080 (11GB GPU).
 If multiple GPUs are used, please specify so.
 - **Officiality**: Whether the implementation is **official** (implementation by authors who proposed the method) or **unofficial** (re-implementation of the method by non-authors).